HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="transition_timing_functions.sql"
 ) }}

-A major driver of animation adoption seems to be FontAwesome, as evidenced by the animation name `fa-spin` appearing in 1 out of 4 pages and thus topping the list of most popular animation names.
+A major driver of animation adoption seems to be Font Awesome, as evidenced by the animation name `fa-spin` appearing in 1 out of 4 pages and thus topping the list of most popular animation names.
 While there are a wide variety of animation names, it appears that most of them fall into only a few basic categories, with 1 in 5 animations being some kind of spin.
 That may also explain the high percentage of linearly progressing transitions & animations: if we want a smooth perpetual rotation, `linear` is the way to go.

 {{ figure_markup(
   image="transition-animation-names.png",